People don't describe

 Several months after Huell Howser completed the chaparral episode for this popular public television show, California's Green, he called us up.
 He said, "I've been filming our show up and down the state for the past few months, and you know what I've seen?
 Chaparral!
 It's everywhere!
 I had no idea."

 When you bought your last car, did you notice, all of a sudden, that the same model seemed to be everywhere?
 When you become familiar with something, you're able to identify it almost automatically.
-The same goes for chaparral.
+The same goes for California's chaparral ecosystem.
 Once you know it exists and learn its various types, you'll notice it everywhere.

 For the basic description of what chaparral is, please see our introductory page.
-To explore the wonderful variety chaparral exhibits, we would like to share the photos below.
+To explore the wonderful variety of unique chaparral plant communities, we would like to share the photos below.
 Enjoy!

 Red shanks chaparral (foreground) near Pine Valley, California, in the Cleveland National Chaparral (Forest) Preserve.
 Inset shows an old-growth red shanks individual more than 125-years-old.
 The cream-yellow blooms upper left are from chamise.